-First and foremost, I would like to sincerely thank her lovely parents and her brother and sister for their love, care, encouragement, prayer, and support during her study.
-Besides that, her sincere gratitude and appreciation to the head of the English Education Program and all the lecturers of the English Education Program at Galuh University who have given their knowledge of English.
+First and foremost, I would like to sincerely thank my lovely parents and brother and sister for their love, care, encouragement, prayer, and support during my study.
+Besides that, my sincere gratitude and appreciation to the head of the English Education Program and all the lecturers of the English Education Program at Galuh University who have given their knowledge of English.